 A bag equals two five-gallon buckets, one 10-gallon bucket or 60 lbs. of culled oysters in the shell.

-Statewide daily limit is 20 bags per person or vessel, whichever is less, except in Bay County and the Apalachicola Bay area.
+Statewide daily limit is 20 bags per person or vessel, whichever is less, except in the Apalachicola Bay area.

 Minimum Size Limit